fang0654/log_list_generator/README.md

 ```

-The idea is to have a list of 'templates' in the "log_names.tmpl" file.
+The idea is to have a list of 'templates' in the "templates" folder with .tmpl extensions.
 If there are date ({m} {y} {d}) fields, the script will auto generate candidates from DAYS.
 If there is a {pid} the system will generate all candidates from 0 to PID.

 Any contributions on additional log naming formats would be most welcome!